Polish-Soviet War (1919-21)

 Polish-Ukranian War (1918-19)

-The Ukrainian People's Republic after the German withdrawl attempted to create a Ukrainian state inyhe western Ukraine (1918).
-Both Poland and the Ukranian state claimed the area and both Poles and Ukranians lived in the area, many Poles lived in the northern area and Ukranians dominating in the south.
+The Ukrainian People's Republic after the German withdrawl attempted to create a Ukrainian state in the western Ukraine (1918).
+Both Poles and the struggling Ukranians claimed the area and both Poles and Ukranians lived in the area.
+Poles lived in the northern area and Ukranians dominating in the south.
 Within the Russian Empire there had been a degree of ethnic mixing.
-Polish forces emerged victorious in the Polish-Ukrainian War, managing to seize control of most of the Western Ukraine (1919).
-At the same time, the Bolshevik Red Army began to prevail over the White armies in the Russian Civil War and advance westward toward the westerm Ukraine that Poland now held.
-A front line begn to form and squirmishes occurred (late 1919).
+Polish forces emerged victorious in the Polish-Ukrainian War, managing to seize control of most of the Western Ukraine.
+Fighting continued until the Polish army finally pushed the Ukrainians beyond the Zbrucz River (July 1919).
+A factor here was that the Ukranoans were also fighging the Bolsheviks further east.
+The Bolshevik Red Army began to prevail over the White armies in the Russian Civil War and advance westward toward the westerm Ukraine that Poland now held.
+A front line begn to form and squirmishes occurred (late-1919).
+A critical factor for the Ukraine was that unlike the Poles, the Ukkranioans were not united.
+The eastern Ukraine was heavily Russified.
+In addition, therewerre Ukranians which sided with the Bolsheviks.
+And the fighting between Poles and Ukranians made it difficult for the two people to make common cause against the Bolsheviks.

 Negotiations

-The Poles demanded that the Bolshevicks negotiate a new border well east of the Curzon Line (March 1920).
-The resulting negotiations got nowhere.
+The Poles demanded that the Bolsheviks negotiate a new border well east of the Curzon Line (March 1920).
+The Bolsheviks rejected the Polish demands and the resulting negotiations got nowhere.

 Politcal Calculations

-The squimishes between the Red ARmy and Polish forces in the Ukraine gradually escalated.
+The squimishes between the Red Army and Polish forces in the Ukraine gradually escalated.
 Poland declared war (April 25, 1920).
 The Poles with French assistance moved east into the Ukraine.
 They took Kiev (May 8).
-The Bolshevicks launched a successful counter offensive (June 1920) and drove the Poles back almost to Warsaw.
+The Bolsheviks launched a successful counter offensive (June 1920) and drove the Poles back almost to Warsaw.
 The prospect of the Red Army moving so far west unevered Western capitals.
-Military sources were predicting the fall of Warsaw.
-This woukd put the Red Army on the frontiers of Germany.
-And at the time Kadets (Communists)in Germany were attemting to seuize power. t that point the Franco-Polish Army struck back and mauled the Red Army in the Battle of Warsaw and several other sharp engagements (August 1920).
+There were Communist parties in Western Europe and some, including the German Communist Party, had considerable support.
+Western Military sources were predicting the fall of Warsaw.
+This would have put the Red Army on the frontiers of Germany.
+And at the time Kadets (Communists)in Germany were attemting to seuize power.
+At that point, the Franco-Polish Army struck back and mauled the Red Army in the Battle of Warsaw and several other sharp engagements (August 1920).
 With the Polish Army driving east, the Soviets sued for peace, The war ended with a ceasefire (October 12, 1920).
-A factor here was the Civil War in Russia and the Bolshevicks need to end the war with Poland so thaey could focus in the White armies.
+A factor here was the Civil War in Russia and the Bolshevik need to end the war with Poland so they could focus in the White armies.

 Russian Civil War (1919-21)